StatMixedML/LightGBMLSS/README.md

 :white_check_mark: LightGBMLSS is available in Python. <br/>

 ## `News`
+:boom: [2023-08-25] Release of v0.4.0 introduces Mixture-Densities.
+See the [release notes](https://github.com/StatMixedML/LightGBMLSS/releases) for an overview. <br/>
 :boom: [2023-07-20] Release of v0.3.0 introduces Normalizing Flows.
 See the [release notes](https://github.com/StatMixedML/LightGBMLSS/releases) for an overview. <br/>
 :boom: [2023-06-22] Release of v0.2.2.
 See the [release notes](https://github.com/StatMixedML/LightGBMLSS/releases) for an overview. <br/>
 :boom: [2023-06-15] LightGBMLSS now supports Zero-Inflated and Zero-Adjusted Distributions. <br/>